 Ghanaians have been urged to discuss national issues devoid of partisan and sectional consideration to foster national unity, peace and stability.

-The Chairman of the Odododiodoo Constituency of the National Democratic Congress (NDC), Mr Daniel Nii Okai, stated this at a meeting with party supporters in Accra.
+The Chairman of the Odododiodoo Constituency of the National Democratic Congress (NDC), Mr Daniel Nii Okai, stated this at meeting with party supporters in Accra, last Sunday.

 He said this was the only way the country could move forward in its development efforts and entrench the democratic culture that it had embarked on.

-Mr Okai said issues like the current energy crisis facing the country, "Affected everybody be he an NPP, PNC or NDC supporter, which makes it imperative for all citizens and groups to come together to find a solution to the problem."
+Mr Okai said issues like the current energy crisis facing the country, “Affects everybody be he an NPP, PNC or NDC supporter, which makes it imperative for all citizens and groups to come together to find a solution to the problem”.

-"It should not be seen as a problem for the government alone to solve…If any citizen has an antidote he should not be left out because of his political affiliation," he said.
+“It should not be seen as a problem for the government alone to solve”, he said, adding that, “If any citizen has an antidote he should not be left out because of his political affiliation”.

-Mr Okai expressed concern about what he said was the attitude of the government by "not involving others in discussing and planning of national issues and programmes like the Ghana at 50 to mark the Golden Jubilee of the country's Independence celebration."
+The Odododiodoo NDC Chairman expressed concern about what he said was the attitude of the government by “Not involving others in discussing and planning of national issues and programmes like the Ghana at 50 to mark the Golden Jubilee of the country's Independence celebration”.

-He asked supporters of the NDC to "disregard the negative propaganda of the pro-government press to throw dust and smear the party and the Founder."
+He asked supporters of the NDC to “disregard the negative propaganda of the pro-government press to throw dust and smear the party and the Founder” saying, “If the former President was not a democrat he would not have handed over power peacefully to the NPP”.

 Mr Okai said the NDC was a democratic party and would never take power by force, adding that, the government was afraid because it had realised its failures.

-"Come December 2008, NDC will march gracefully to the Castle to take over the mantle of government after the elections," he predicted.
+“Come December 2008 NDC will march gracefully to the Castle to take over the mantle of government after the elections,” he stated.—GNA